sergeybok/BaseBot/API.md

 }
 ```

 All IDs are UUIDv4 by default in BaseBot.
+Images are base64 encoded strings by default.

 ### $URL/history POST with json payload